best dye for human hair wigs

 Prepare the Hair Wig

-Before you start dyeing the wig, it's crucial to prepare it properly.
+Before you start dyeing the wig, it's crucial to prepare it properly by cleaning it with a gentle shampoo.
 Follow these steps to ensure the dyeing process goes smoothly:

 1. Detangle the wig: Use a wide-tooth comb to gently detangle the wig and remove any knots or tangles.